AriFordsham/arifordsham.github.io/_posts/2020-12-16-haskell-doomed-to-succeed.md

 Simon Peyton-Jones has graciously commented on this post - you can read his remarks [here](https://discourse.haskell.org/t/new-blog-post-haskell-doomed-to-succeed/1662/2).

-In short, he reiterates that wide production adoption was never an anti-goal of Haskell, but rather "making fundamental compromises of core principles [of Haskell] in pursuit of short-term production goals."
+In short, he reiterates that wide production adoption was never an anti-goal of Haskell, but rather not "making fundamental compromises of core principles [of Haskell] in pursuit of short-term production goals."